brianschubert/6s-bin/README.md

 This distribution provides access to compiled binaries of the [6S Radiative Transfer Model](https://salsa.umd.edu/6spage.html) as [package resources](https://docs.python.org/3/library/importlib.resources.html#module-importlib.resources).

+It *does not* provide a Python interface to 6S.
+For a Python interface, see  Robin Wilson's [Py6S].

-Currently provides binaries for 6SV1.1 and 6SV2.1.
-Supports Linux, macOS, and Windows.
+Currently, this project includes binaries for 6SV1.1 and 6SV2.1.
+It supports Linux, macOS, and Windows.

 ## Install